Information for Public Health Internship Preceptors

 Each student in the College for Public Health & Social Justice (CPHSJ) Master of Public Health program is required to complete a 320-hour practice experience (internship) in an approved community health setting or organization.
 The work may be done either full or part time, according to the needs of the sponsoring organization and the student.
 An organization that provides a practice experience for an MPH student is chosen based on its ability to provide a supervised experience suitable for the student's area of concentration.

 Whether or not the organization is strictly identified as "public health," it may be an appropriate setting for a practice experience if it provides opportunities for the student to meet learning goals and enhance competence in public health practice, and for the student to identify and reflect on the public health context of the work being done.
 Likewise, preceptors are selected based on their overall credentials and experience in the area of the student's specialization, knowledge of population health, the student's learning goals for the practice experience and the preceptor's willingness to participate in the program.

 To complete a form and submit an internship for an MPH student, please choose the first option below.
-Other documents also are available below to more fully explain the internship process and requirements.
+Other documents also are available below to explain more fully the internship process and requirements.

 |Submit an Internship description

 |Internship Description Guidelines||Click HERE|

 For more information or to discuss your internship opportunity, please contact:

 Catherine Nolan, MPH, RN

 Master of Public Health Program

 College for Public Health & Social Justice